Huskyninja/custom_relationship/README.md

 ## Details

-The single function in this includes module is to connect different external databases brought into Drupal Views using Views Database Connector.
-It was built using information available on drupal.org's support forum and the readme file contained in the Views Database Connector module.
+This module was built using information available on drupal.org's support forum and the readme file contained in the Views Database Connector module.
 The forum entry can be found at the following URL:

 https://www.drupal.org/project/views_database_connector/issues/2487453